 - Save your changes and reboot.
 Set your BIOS or Boot menu to boot from the USB drive and attempt to start from the external drive.

 - Select the Ubuntu option when prompted to boot from Windows XP or Ubuntu:

-Note: If you prefer, to only use the portable Wubi installation, you can proceed to uninstall the Wubi Ubuntu install from your PC.
+Note: If you prefer, to only use the portable WUBI installation, you can proceed to uninstall the Wubi Ubuntu install from your PC.
 However, make sure you have removed the USB drive before doing so.
-The Wubi uninstaller will remove it's related files from any partition it finds them on.
+The uninstaller will remove its related files from any partition it finds them on.